 Don't Fight it.
 Embrace It.

-When the time is right, a caterpillar wraps itself in the darkness of a cocoon to begin the transformation into a beautiful butterfly.
-Think of your darkness as that initial step into your own transformation.
+When the time is right, a caterpillar wraps itself in the darkness of a cocoon to turn into a beautiful butterfly.
+Think of your darkness as the next step into your own becoming.

 It’s about a slow process through which you become who you were meant to become.

 Not everyone who identifies as “spiritual” is willing to embrace their transformation.
-Let’s admit it: sometimes it’s just simply easier to let one’s spiritual life take a backseat to other concerns.
+Let’s admit it: sometimes it’s easier to let one’s spiritual life take a backseat to other concerns.
 And, that’s their choice.
 No one is ever forced to grow spiritually.

 But, for those of you who strive for a deeper sense of connection with the Divine, your destiny awaits.
 You can choose to engage the work and embrace the experience necessary to align your pulse with the heartbeat of a God who is Love.

 Journey to the Light at the End of the Tunnel

-While the dark night of the soul is necessary to grow spiritually, it is not the end of the journey.
+While the dark night of the soul is necessary for spiritual growth, it is not the end of the journey.

 The purpose of deconstruction is reconstruction.
 The purpose of demythologizing is remythologizing.

 Having gone through the time of darkness, like the butterfly you will emerge with new wings.

-As your ideas about God, the world, and yourself change dramatically, you can find new meaning in your life.
+As your ideas about God, the world, and yourself change dramatically, you will find new meaning in life.

 Is it hard?
 Definitely.

 Is it worth it?
 Absolutely!

-If you are a Christian who wants to mature in your faith, struggling through the growing pains is part of your calling.
+If you are an evolving Christian who wants to mature in your faith, struggling through the growing pains is part of your calling.